-To see how Elster develops this analysis of solidarity, it will be helpful to lay out the details of the free rider problem somewhat more formally.
+To see how Elster develops this analysis of solidarity, it will be helpful to lay out the structure of the free rider problem somewhat more formally.
+I assume that this is familiar to most of you (and it is explained in the reading), so I will only quickly run through this idea.
 Imagine a strategic game involving two actors, "me" and "everyone else".
 Each of these actors faces a simple strategic choice: whether to participate in a collective action or to abstain.
 For any pair of choices, there is a specific pay-off to each of the actors.
 The pay-offs faced by "me" are represented in the matrix below:

 EVERYONE ELSE

 Cooperates Defects

-"ME" Cooperates A C
+"ME" Cooperates А С

 Defects В D

-- 2. Three quantities defined by this table are particularly important in Elster's analysis: - A-D: the gain from cooperation, i.e. the difference between what the individual gets if everyone (including the single individual) cooperates versus everyone abstains. - B-A: the gain from free-riding, i.e. the difference between what the individual gets by abstaining while everyone else cooperates versus what that individuals gets if he/she participates along with everyone else.
+2. Three quantities defined by this table are particularly important in Elster's analysis:

+- A-D: the gain from cooperation, i.e. the difference between what the individual gets if everyone (including the single individual) cooperates versus everyone abstains. - B-A: the gain from free-riding, i.e. the difference between what the individual gets by abstaining while everyone else cooperates versus what that individuals gets if he/she participates along with everyone else.
 Note: if my individual participation significantly affects the probability of success B-A could be negative.